-We take here the opportunity to warmly thank all the members of the eL&mL 2011 Technical Program Committee, as well as the numerous reviewers.
+We take here the opportunity to warmly thank all the members of the eLmL 2014 Technical Program Committee, as well as the numerous reviewers.
 The creation of such a broad and high quality conference program would not have been possible without their involvement.
-We also kindly thank all the authors who dedicated much of their time and efforts to contribute to eL&mL 2011.
+We also kindly thank all the authors who dedicated much of their time and efforts to contribute to eLmL 2014.
 We truly believe that, thanks to all these efforts, the final conference program consisted of top quality contributions.

 Also, this event could not have been a reality without the support of many individuals, organizations, and sponsors.
-We are grateful to the members of the eL&mL 2011 organizing committee for their help in handling the logistics and for their work to make this professional meeting a success.
+We are grateful to the members of the eLmL 2014 organizing committee for their help in handling the logistics and for their work to make this professional meeting a success.

-We hope that eL&mL 2011 was a successful international forum for the exchange of ideas and results between academia and industry and for the promotion of progress in the areas of mobile, hybrid and on-line learning.
+We hope that eLmL 2014 was a successful international forum for the exchange of ideas and results between academia and industry and for the promotion of progress in the areas of mobile, hybrid and on-line learning.

 We are convinced that the participants found the event useful and communications very open.
-We also hope the attendees enjoyed the beautiful surroundings of Gosier, Guadeloupe, France.
+We hope that Barcelona, Spain, provided a pleasant environment during the conference and everyone saved some time to enjoy the charm of the city.